matn7/CS-Notes/src/main/java/compact/compact.md

 connection pool settings and the thread pool configurations.
 - Here are a few steps to do this:
     - Configure the connection pool:
-        - You can set the maximum number of connections allowed by your application serverby configuring the connection pool.
+        - You can set the maximum number of connections allowed by your application server by configuring the connection pool.
-        - For example, in Tomcat, you can set the maxConnections property in the server.xml file.
+        - For example, in Tomcat, you can set the `maxConnections` property in the `server.xml` file.
     - Configure the thread pool:
         - You can set the maximum number of threads that your application server can handle by configuring the thread pool.
-        - For example, in Tomcat, you can set the maxThreads property in the server.xml file.
+        - For example, in Tomcat, you can set the `maxThreads` property in the `server.xml` file.
     - Monitor performance:
         - Regularly monitor the performance of your application server and adjust the connection pool and thread pool settings as needed to ensure that it can handle the desired number of requests.